-- Medians Typically not appropriate, but may be allowable for aesthetic purposes, in which case they should be a minimum of 8' wide to provide enough space for trees. - Median Planting If medians exist, they should be landscaped, preferably with trees, since the purpose of the median in the local street context is for aesthetics. - Sidewalk Amenity Zone Inappropriate for lower density settings (with the "narrow" and "medium" crosssection), because planting strips are the preferred treatment to provide separation between pedestrian and vehicular traffic.
-Where the "wide" crosssection is used, the amenity zone is still not required, but should be considered in locations where on-street parking parallels high pedestrian activity zones, especially if the residential land use includes ground floor retail (though these uses could be more appropriately categorized as Local Office/ Commercial Streets).
+- Medians Typically not appropriate, but may be allowable for aesthetic purposes, in which case they should be a minimum of 8' wide to provide enough space for trees. - Median Planting If medians exist, they should be landscaped, preferably with trees, since the purpose of the median in the local street context is for aesthetics. - Sidewalk Amenity Zone Inappropriate for lower density settings (with the "narrow" and "medium" cross-section), because planting strips are the preferred treatment to provide separation between pedestrian and vehicular traffic.
+Where the "wide" cross-section is used, the amenity zone is still not required, but should be considered in locations where on-street parking parallels high pedestrian activity zones.
 In such cases, the amenity zone could either substitute for or alternate with the planting strip.
-An amenity zone may also be appropriate in constrained situations where an 8' planting strip is impossible - as described under "Planting Strips" - and a narrower amenity zone will further enhance the sidewalk (by providing more space for pedestrians).
+An amenity zone may also be appropriate in constrained situations where an 8' planting strip is impossible and a narrower amenity zone will further enhance the sidewalk (by providing more space for pedestrians).

-- Pedestrian Refuge Not necessary on a 2-lane local street, particularly when other traffic calming devices are provided to maintain the relatively low speeds. - Curb Extensions Typically inappropriate, except where used for traffic calming purposes.
-See Chapter 5 for a discussion of curb extensions at intersections. - Shoulder Inappropriate for a local street in an urban or suburban setting. - Bicycle Lanes Typically not necessary on local streets, because bicycles can share the lanes with low-volume, low-speed traffic.
+- Pedestrian Refuge Not necessary on a 2-lane local street, particularly when other traffic calming devices are provided to maintain the relatively low speeds. - Curb Extensions Typically inappropriate, except where used for traffic calming purposes. - Shoulder Inappropriate for a local street in an urban or suburban setting.

+- Bicycle Lanes Typically not necessary on local streets, because bicycles can share the lanes with low-volume, low-speed traffic.
 Local streets may be designated as bicycle routes, particularly in locations close to Parkways, where a nearby, alternative route is desirable.

-Mid-Block Pedestrian Crossings -
+- Mid-Block Pedestrian Crossings -

 Typically unnecessary on a 2 lane street

 with low volumes and speeds.
 May be

 considered under certain circumstanc es, as outlined in CDOT's Mid-Block

 Crossing Policy.